 We’ve made the trip between Boston and Washington D.C. many times.
 Bell’s company’s home office is located in Bethesda, Maryland.
 Bethesda is conveniently connected to Washington, D.C. via a short 20 minute Red Line metro ride.
 The first two trips we flew.
 This time I saved some money off a last minute plane ticket by booking an Amtrak train instead.
 That turned out to be a disaster due to a February snow storm.
 Here’s pros and cons of all travel options from Boston to Washington, D.C.

-Flying Between Boston and Washington, DC
+Flying From Boston to Washington, DC

 Washington, DC Airports and Nonstop Flights

 There are a lot of flight options between Boston Logan Airport and Washington, DC.
 Washington, DC is served by three major airports.
 The three options to fly into are Reagan National Airport (DCA), Dulles International Airport (IAD) and Baltimore/Washington International Thurgood Marshall Airport (BWI).
 Nonstop flights between Washington, DC and Boston are offered by Delta, jetBlue, American Airlines, United, Southwest and Spirit.
 National Airport is typically the best airport for flying into Washington, DC because it’s the closest airport to downtown Washington and easily accessible by metro.

 JetBlue is a Great Flying from Boston to DC